Skip to main content

 Room Temperature

-For savoring meat umami fully.
-Both meat and sake taste best here.
+For savoring meat’s umami fully.
+Both meat and sake taste best here, and the umami synergy comes through most naturally.

 Warm